carriewalsh/sweater_weather/README.md

 Deployed site: https://serene-brook-41842.herokuapp.com

-This solo project is an APO that provides the json-ified weather data for a weather app (yet to be made).
+This solo project is an API that provides the json-ified weather data for a weather app (yet to be made).
 The fifty most populous cities are imported into the database and every time a new city is searched, that becomes a new data point.
 The weather data is separated into 3 tables:
 - CitySteadies - sunrise/sunset/moon_phase - as these do not change
 - CityDays - the forecasts for the next several days - only updated daily
 - CityCurrents - current forecast data for city - updated frequently